5umGuy/hello-world/README.md

 # hello-world
-An attempt to fight The Almighty Filter Bubble.
+An attempt to fight The Almighty Filter Bubble and save Humanity.